curegit/superplume/README.md

 ## Development Notes

-The map scripting reference of the game is located at: `Assets\Python\EntryPoints\CvMapScriptInterface.py`.
+The game's map scripting reference is located at: `Assets\Python\EntryPoints\CvMapScriptInterface.py`.